keab/os3m-hardware/Ergo_mech/README.md

 10. Screw Stem and Base together
 11. Add, if wanted, metall to the bottom compartment and fasten the lid.
 (This step can be done at any time)

-## Adding button switches
+## Adding buttons/switches

-The button switches shall be 6x6x5mm, no bracket, either through-hole or SMT.
+The switches shall be 6x6x5mm, no bracket, either through-hole or SMT.

+The following order is not the only one possible but will hopefully help you do it right the first time. :
-Cut off the legs on one side and solder wires on the other.
+1. 4-leg switches: Cut off the legs on one side.
+2-leg centered: Bend the legs

-Make sure you remove all printing supports on the base.

-Route the wires, place the switches and attach the "button" parts.
+2. Check that each printed button can easily press a switch to its bottom, trim the button as/if needed.
+3. Attach printed buttons to base and check that each button has some play around it and moves easily, trim the button as/if needed.
+4. Remove buttons and make sure the switches can be placed in their respective places.
+Trim the base as/if needed.
+5. Solder very thin wires to the switches, the soldering must not make the legs wider (thicker is ok).
+Wire length about 15cm for the tripple-buttons.
+One side of each switch shall be connected to GND, so they can be daisy-chained on one side.
+6. Route wires through the holes to reach the PCB compartment, put swiches in place, attach printed buttons.
+Check that the switches 'click' nicely and easily.
+7. Route wires under the "hooks".
+The tripple-button wires should go around the stem.
+Cut wires to suitable lengths
+8. Solder the wires to GND and TPx.
+Buttons can be re-assigned in the driver, but I used TP1 for the leftmost button and then in order.
+9. Mount the wireholders to hold the wires out of the way for other parts during assembly

 ![](3_switches_mounted.png?raw=true)